 US exempts Gulf of Mexico oil drillers from endangered species protections

-Trump administration says protections would diminish US energy competitiveness amid ongoing war with Iran.
+The Trump administration says protections would diminish US energy competitiveness amid the ongoing war on Iran.

 A committee with ties to United States President Donald Trump has exempted oil and gas drillers in the Gulf of Mexico from protections under the Endangered Species Act meant to safeguard vulnerable species.